-How I Got Started On Teachers Pay Teachers.
+How I Got Started Selling on TPT.

 Daphne: I remember the very first day I decided to take my Teachers Pay Teachers store seriously.
 I left the classroom about three months prior and worked in a new role as an educational consultant.
 While I was facing extreme burnout in my last years of teaching, I now had this fire inside me.
 I had more time and energy.
 The world started to make me feel full of possibilities again.